Without this vital information, equity release could end up being a nightmare for you and your family!

 In the past, equity release was not regulated, and many dubious lenders took advantage of older folks.

-Luckily, the Equity Release Council now regulates this product.
-Ensuring that you, the client, is sufficiently protected.
+Luckily, the Equity Release Council now regulates this product and its providers, ensuring that you, the client, are sufficiently protected in Oct 2021.

 TOP TIP: You MUST use a lender that is a member of the Equity Release Council.